 Is your business right for you?
 Are you excited about it?
 Do you have the drive?
 Are you a round peg in a round hole?
 Not being in the right business could lead to failure.

-- You're in Business for the Wrong Reasons
+- Are you in Business for the Wrong Reasons?

 Starting a business just because you want to answer "Boss"; or because you want to escape from the 9-5 workday routine, is a wrong move.
 Being in business for the wrong reasons can cause failure.

 A successful business is highly rewarding.
 But it requires great personal sacrifice and long hours of work; and you must be ready to work even harder.
 Start a business only if you have a strong Drive, Desire, Purpose, Vision and Mission.